pesantacruz/utexas-ros-pkg/pharos/traxxas_node/arduino/README.txt

  - SpeedSteeringManualControl: allows user to manually control the speed via '+' and '-', and steering angle via '/' and '*' in serial console.
+   It communicates with the SyRen 25A motor controller using R/C PWM.

+ - SpeedSteeringManualControl2: allows user to manually control the speed via '+' and '-', and steering angle via '/' and '*' in serial console.
+   It communicates with the SyRen 25A motor controller using packetized serial.

  - SteeringAngleManualControl: allows user to manually control the steering angle via '+' and '-' in serial console.